Our Top 4 Buffett Tips For Everyday Investors

 As one of the most successful investors of all time and one of the richest men on Earth, Warren Buffett has offered a lot of wisdom over the years.
 And while there’s a lot of wise words to choose from, his timeless principles over the years have made his reputation in the investing community as good as gold.

 And rightfully so.
 Buffett’s Berkshire Hathaway investment portfolio has averaged staggering annual returns of 20% per year since 1965 — doubling the average annual return of the S&P 500 over the same period.
-In other words, every $100 invested with Buffett then would be worth nearly $1 million today.
+In other words, every $100 invested with Buffett then would be worth about $1 million today.

 With a track record like that, it’s worth examining some of Buffett’s sage investing advice to see how we might improve our own portfolio performance.
 After polling some of our StreetAuthority experts, I came up with a few of our favorite lines from Buffett over the years…